Nitin1818/NiceGrill/README.md

   • pip install -r requirements.txt

 - Run the bot:
-  • python -m NiceGrill login.py
+  • python -m NiceGrill login

 If there are issues while installing the requirements, make sure to install clang and libjpeg-turbo